Alan0693/Noise-Injection/README.md

 - [GP-UNIT](https://drive.google.com/drive/folders/13zsLXKg5AjdK-cOVzOUsvsAEjP7j7zdx?usp=sharing)
 - [Sketch Transformer](https://drive.google.com/drive/folders/1T0ioMAoft7xJH5yYuGTjYVFbbMbmCemL?usp=sharing)

+## (4) Training
+During our training process, we follow the default settings of each baseline model, only substituting clean images in the source domain with their noisy variants.
+Consequently, both training duration and memory requirements remain unchanged.
+Drawing insights from prior work on unconditional GANs, it's suggested that incorporating noise into training images can improve convergence and enhance training stability.
+Indeed, in our experiments, all three GAN-based I2I models achieved convergence without any instances of model collapse—a frequent challenge in GAN training.

 ## Citation

 If you find this work useful for your research, please consider citing our paper: